A better understanding of the major marine movements

 3. Marine currents

 A marine current is a regular, continuous, cyclic movement of sea water.
-It is created by the combined action of constant winds pushing the surface water, as well as by the Coriolis force q which changes the direction of currents according to the hemisphere.
+It is created by the combined action of constant winds pushing the surface water, as well as by the tide and the Coriolis force which changes the direction of currents according to the hemisphere.
 As a reminder, the Coriolis principle is an effect whereby the trajectory of a moving object on the surface of the Earth is deflected.
-The current is also created by the numerous differences in temperature….
+The current is also created by the numerous differences in temperature…

 4. Exceptional tides